Heidi Ardizzone, Ph.D.

 B.A. in Western Religions, Cornell University

-Book: An Illuminated Life: Belle da Costa Greene's Journey from Prejudice to Privilege, W.W.
-Norton & Co.
+An Illuminated Life: Belle da Costa Greene's Journey from Prejudice to Privilege, W.W.
+Norton and Co.
 2007

-Book: Love on Trial: An American Scandal in Black and White, W. W. Norton & Co., co-authored with Earl Lewis, 2001
+Love on Trial: An American Scandal in Black and White, W. W. Norton and Co., co-authored with Earl Lewis, 2001

-Article: "Love and Race Caught in the Public Eye," Chronicle of Higher Education, B7-9, with Earl Lewis,
+"Love and Race Caught in the Public Eye," Chronicle of Higher Education, B7–9, with Earl Lewis, June 8, 2001

 Talks and Interviews

-An audio of a 2001 Talk of the Nation interview with co-authors Heidi Ardizzone and Earl Lewis on their book Love on Trial is available online at NPR
+Audio of a 2001 Talk of the Nation interview with co-authors Heidi Ardizzone and Earl Lewis on their book Love on Trial is available online at NPR.

-Dr. Ardizzone has served as an OAH Lerner-Scott Women's History Dissertation Prize Committee Member (2010), and co-organized the 2009 meeting of the Great Lakes American Studies Association.
+Ardizzone has served as an OAH Lerner-Scott Women's History Dissertation Prize Committee Member (2010) and co-organized the 2009 meeting of the Great Lakes American Studies Association.
 She regularly serves as a peer reviewer for academic presses.